Leprosy in Japan: Literature

 Some patients wrote novels, and many patients composed Tanka and Haiku, a short poem.

 Education

 Education in prewar days was unsatisfactory.
 Educated patients taught patients who needed education.
-In postwar days, branch schools of primary schools and secondary schools were made within the leprosariums.
-A high school was made for some time starting in 1955; 369 patients were enrolled and 307 patients graduated from the school.
+In postwar days, branch schools of primary schools and secondary schools were made within the leprosaria.
+A high school was built starting in 1955; 369 patients were enrolled and 307 patients graduated from the school.

-Education of children born of patients was insufficient.
-In Kumamoto, the enrollment of them into a primary school met social stigma or leprosy stigma in 1954 which was called the Tatsudaryo Incident or Kurokamikou Incident.
+Education of children born of leprosy patients was insufficient.
+In Kumamoto, the enrollment of these children into a primary school met with social stigma or leprosy stigma in 1954, which was called the Tatsudaryo Incident or Kurokamikou Incident.

 Leprosy stigma

-Leprosy in Japan is characterized by considerable leprosy stigma, by the Buddhistic concept of leprosy that leprosy is punishment and in modern times by three leprosy prevention laws requesting segregation.
+Leprosy in Japan is characterized by considerable stigma, the Buddhistic concept that leprosy is punishment, and in modern times, by three leprosy prevention laws requesting segregation.

 Personalities

 Empress Teimei

 Empress Teimei (貞明皇后, Teimei Kōgō, 25 June 1884 – 17 May 1951), also known as Empress Dowager Teimei (貞明皇太后, Teimei-kōtaigō), was empress consort of Emperor Taishō of Japan.
 She was the mother of Emperor Shōwa.
 Her posthumous name, Teimei, means "enlightened constancy".
 She was interested in leprosy problems and donated money to Hannah Riddell in financial distress since 1915, and other foreigners.
 She donated money with which a leprosy prevention foundation was established in 1931 and left money upon her death which became the basis of the Tofu Organization for Leprosy, in 1951.